-Download and install the SD card formatter program using the following link.
-Download SDFormatter.
+Download and install the SD card formatting program here.

 Power off the PilotAware unit, and remove the MicroSD card from the end of the PilotAware.The Classic unit requires you to push gently on the SD card to unlock the mechanism.
 Rosetta users can gently pull on the SD card.

-Using a MicroSD card adaptor, (this can either be to a standard SD card or USB), plug the SD card into your computer.
+Use a MicroSD card adapter to insert the card into your computer.

 Formatting the SD card.

-Double-check that the correct drive has been chosen in the SD Formatter tool and click 'Format'.
+Double-check that the SD Formatter tool has chosen the correct drive and click 'Format'.

-Download the latest PilotAware installation image.
+Download the most recent PilotAware software.
 Download the latest version of PilotAware.

-Once the download is complete, unzip the file and click down to the Root files.
+Unzip the file once the download is complete and click on the Root files.
 Copy all of the files and folders onto the SD card and wait for the computer to transfer the files across.
-This can take approximately 1-3 minutes depending on the class of the SD card and speed of the computer.
+This can take approximately 1-3 minutes, depending on the SD card class and the computer's speed.